dividedmind/statistics-done-wrong/p-value.rst

 the chances of a false positive to what you'd see from making only one comparison at :math:`p < 0.05`.
-However, as you can imagine, this reduces statistical power, since you're demanding much stronger correlations before you conclude they're statistically significant.
+However, as you can imagine, this reduces statistical power, since you're demanding much stronger correlations before you conclude they're statistically significant; as we discussed in the chapter on power, in some fields power has decreased systematically in recent decades due to increased awareness of the multiple comparisons problem.
 It's a difficult tradeoff, and tragically few papers even consider it.

 .. index:: multiple comparisons; Atlantic salmon